 Installing geothermal heat loops (GHEX loops) in Iowa requires that an Iowa DNR Certified Well Driller be present on-site at all times when vertical or horizontal borehole drilling is taking place, when loop pipe fusion is taking place, when the loop pipe is installed into the borehole, pressure testing of the loop pipe and when borehole grouting is taking place.

-As you perform GHEX drilling in Iowa, please be sensitive to the state’s goal of protecting the groundwater resources for all citizens to use.
+As you perform GHEX drilling in Iowa, please be sensitive to the goal of protecting the groundwater resources that all citizens use for drinking water supplies.
 GHEX boreholes interact with our drinking water supplies and because of this your drilling projects must be designed to provide ongoing protections within your boreholes.
 In addition, much of the eastern one-third of Iowa includes Karst geologic features that make it difficult to install GHEX boreholes and ensure long term protections are in-place.
 Please contact our offices for additional information on requirements in Karst areas of our state.

-All GHEX boreholes should include features such as full depth grouting and detailed records of anomolies that may compromise the boreholes into the future.
-When industry is not sensitive to the protection needs of our groundwater resources, it can lead to the adoption of rules and/or policies that place additional restrictions on the geothermal industy.
+Because GHEX boreholes can intersect the groundwater aquifers used for drinking water supplies, all GHEX boreholes should include features such as full depth grouting and detailed records of anomalies that may compromise the boreholes into the future.
+Using care during the construction of GHEX boreholes will help ensure that the groundwater remains protected and help reduce the need for additional rules and/or policies that place additional restrictions on the industry.
 Please contact our offices for additional information on GHEX drilling in Iowa.

 Information for Geotechnical Drillers